50 Organizing Tips You’ll Wish You Knew All Along

 Use a zone defense against clutter

 “Designate one place in your home, called a zone, for each category of items.
-For instance have only one place for office supplies, one place for sports equipment, one place for shoes and so forth.
-Clearly label each zone to help you and your family know where to look for and to return items to their proper homes.” —Joanna Monahan
+For instance, have only one place for office supplies, one place for sports equipment, one place for shoes, and so forth.
+Clearly label each zone to help you and your family know where to look for [items] and to return items to their proper homes.” —Joanna Monahan

 Pick one of four destinations

 “It isn’t enough to pull out all the stuff you just don’t need.
 Purge it from your home by either trashing it, recycling it, thrifting it, or consigning it.
-This will help you become more mindful about what you really need.” —Evan Zislis, professional organizer and author of ClutterFree Revolution: Simplify Your Stuff, Organize Your Life & Save the World.
-Start by clearing out these ten items cluttering your home.
+This will help you become more mindful about what you really need.” —Evan Zislis, professional organizer and author of ClutterFree Revolution: Simplify Your Stuff, Organize Your Life & Save the World

 Your stuff should support your life goals, not the other way around